Florida Nursing Home Abuse Lawyers Representing Victims Across the State

 Let Us Help You on Your Journey to Justice

 This only scratches the surface of Florida’s long, ugly history of nursing home abuse.
 As our legislature recognized in the 1980’s, the only way to stop the cycle of nursing home neglect is to do something about it.
-Share your story with our experienced Florida nursing home abuse injury attorneys today by calling us at 1-844-253-8919 for a free, no-obligation consultation.
+Share your story with our experienced Florida nursing home abuse lawyers today by calling us at 1-844-253-8919 for a free, no-obligation consultation.

 HOUSE BILL NO. 154:REP. CANADY: This bill would amend Chapter 400, which sets forth the law concerning nursing homes.
 And in Chapter 400 currently there is set forth sort of a nursing home residents’ Bill of Rights.
 It’s a detailed listing there of the rights that the people who live in nursing homes have under the law.
 The law also gives the residents of nursing homes the right to bring a legal action to enforce those rights if they’re violated.
 So essentially, if a resident of a nursing home is mistreated in some way — and that’s really what it all boils down to — then the resident can sue the operator of the nursing home for damages and so on to redress that wrong that has been done.
 There’s an anomalous situation under the laws that now exist in that although a resident can do that, if the resident is treated so badly that the resident actually dies as a result of that, the cause of action does not survive so that no suit can be brought.
 In my home county we had this exact same situation come up.
 So the proposed — the proposal here would be to simply extend that cause of action to the personal representative of the estate of a deceased nursing home resident.

 * * * * * *

 REP. BILL BANKHEAD: Would you have any idea as to the limits of liability for the nursing home owners that might arise out of a suit so foul?